Iflix raises $133M for its Netflix-style service for emerging markets

 “We very genuinely don’t see Netflix as a competitor, we see ourselves as providing a new service for the mass markets,” he said.

-Britt explained that Netflix’s model targets the global elite, those with high-end devices like an iPhone, a deposable income and a credit card for payment.
+Britt explained that Netflix’s model targets the global elite, those with high-end devices like an iPhone, disposable income and a credit card for payment.
 Iflix, he claimed, is aimed at those with lower-end devices and poorer quality internet access, but a desire to always consume on mobile.

 “If Netflix is the iPhone of content streaming, our aspiration is to be the Android,” Britt added.
 “We’d love to be a secondary choice to the upper socials — if you love Netflix you should probably get Iflix as an addition — but for the mass market, the majority of their consumption is on a mobile device.”